RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Clone Wars/Clone Wars.md

 		hide
 	```

-+ Add the following code **to the spaceship** to create a new lightning bolt whenever the space key is pressed.
++ Add the following code **to the Spaceship** to create a new lightning bolt whenever the space key is pressed.

 	```blocks